 However, before making that all important decision, event planners need to understand what LI actually means under GDPR, how they can decide whether or not they can use it as a legal basis and what added risks they need to take into consideration to avoid unpleasant surprises in the future.

-New eBook: Give your attendees the event experience they want!
-Find out how by getting YOUR copy of The Event Planner’s Guide to Personalisation.
+With GDPR in place, having the ability to offer people relevance is critical!
+Find out how you can use personalisation in your event marketing activities by getting YOUR copy of The Event Planner’s Guide to Personalisation.

 What Event Marketers Need to Know About GDPR Consent

 One of the major changes for event planners with regards to GDPR compliance are the new conditions of consent.
 For one, pre-ticked boxes are no longer indications of valid consent.
 You also need to make it easier for people to exercise their right to withdraw that consent.
 The need for clear and plain language is also a key requirement so that individuals can understand exactly how their data is going to be used.
 They should also be given the choice to consent separately for different types of processing whenever possible.

 But consent under GDPR can also be quite confusing in the context of marketing.
 Firstly, it is only one of six equally-valid legal bases which can be used for the purpose of processing personal data.
 Secondly, if you decide, for example, to use consent as a legal basis for sending prospects marketing communications around your events, it will be difficult to swap to a different one after.
 The ICO’s advice here states that even if a different basis could have been applied from the start, retrospectively switching lawful basis is likely to be unfair to the individual and lead to breaches of GDPR’s accountability and transparency requirements.

 There is also the issue of the Privacy and Electronics Communications Regulations (PECR), how it works alongside GDPR and the differences in requirements between B2C vs B2B event marketing.
 This is a big subject on its own, but according to this article on the Direct Marketing Association, there are some key things you need to know: